 What is Pupil Premium Funding?

 The Pupil Premium is government money designed to help disadvantaged children and young people to achieve.
 The Funding is allocated to schools for children from Reception to Year 11 who have registered for Free School Meals in the last six years, are in care or have parents in the Armed Forces.
-In 2012/2013 financial year, the funding allocated was £623 per child, £900 per child 2013/14 and £1,300 per child in the financial year 2014/15, 2015/16 and 2016/17.

 For more details on Pupil Premium visit: http://www.education.gov.uk/schools/pupilsupport/premium